 There are special rules concerning the transfer of assets in groups of companies.
 In most cases, this means that where assets are moved around group companies, there are no immediate capital gains

 A Corporation Tax Group Payment Arrangement (GPA) is a special arrangement that allows groups of companies to make joint payments of Corporation Tax.
 This type of arrangement can reduce the

-Under qualifying circumstances, Corporation Tax (CT) relief is available where a company makes a trading loss.
-The trading loss can be used to claim CT relief by offsetting the loss
+Corporation Tax relief may be available where your company or organisation makes a trading loss.
+A qualifying trading loss may be used to claim relief from Corporation Tax by offsetting the loss